 - I am happy to be able to understand (or I am still trying to understand) different types of people.
 Our first memorable experience in walking along the sidewalks of Singapore was to get shouted at by some random old man.
 He ranted about Filipinos; he cursed; and shouted that Filipinos should just go back to the Philippines.
 At first, my friends and I didn’t mind this particular person as we thought he was perhaps in a bad mood because of the stop light, but as we listened more intently, he was somehow saying those things toward us! — Honestly, I shrugged it off as I’d rather be more understanding.
 But, that certain event made a mark in the minds of my two friends that they couldn’t forget being cursed at in public, in a foreign country.

 - I don’t have to go to the most famous attractions to enjoy a trip with my friends.
 We didn’t even have to shell out a lot of money as well because we all were conscious of how we spend our hard-earned money.
 Also, it was good that all of us didn’t really enjoy being in crowded places.
-So, we traveled some of the less traveled paths. 😉
+So, we wandered through some of the less traveled paths. 😉

 - Diversity is such a beautiful sight.
 In the Philippines, there are different ethnicities, but the sight of the differences isn’t as evident in terms of language (even if there are different languages, there is a point where we all understand each other somehow), skin color, practices, and community establishments.
-In Singapore, I saw different nationalists as well as colorful communities specifically designated to a particular nationality/ethnicity.
+In Singapore, I saw different nationalities as well as colorful communities specifically designated to a particular nationality/ethnicity.

 - Travel is refreshing and tiring all at the same time.
 But, it should not stop me from trying new things and visiting places for the first time.

 - Make every moment as a learning opportunity.
 It could be from simply reading the signages to counting the money, navigating through unfamiliar MRT lines, and many others.
 There are a lot of wonderful lessons to discover; just be ready to face them.